Our story

 2009 - 60th anniversary celebrations.

-2012 - Launching of it first French Animation Festival.
+2012 - Launch of first French Animation Festival.

-2013 - First e-newsletter.
-Ciné-kids and French Thursdays are launched.
+2013 - Launch of first e-newsletter.
+Ciné-kids and French Friday.

-2017 - Dr Shaw Vee Meng becomes President Emeritus and Ms Jacky Deromedi becomes President.
+2017 - Dr Shaw Vee Meng became President Emeritus and Mrs Jacky Deromedi became President.

 2018 - Online teaching launched.